 Don't forget that it has positive earth.

 The original wiring had rubber insulation under cotton-braid colour coding.
 New replacement harnesses have PVC insulation under the cotton-braid.
 There are bullet type connectors used under the wings.
 They are also found under the front floor and rear seat (left-hand side).
 I would recommend smearing the contact surfaces with petrolium-jelly (vaseline) which will prevent corrosion and maintain contact, plus making it easy to dismantle later.
 The contact surfaces should be cleaned up first if necessary.
-I know that seems counter intuitive (and there's lots of rubbish online about this topic!), but it conducts when in a tight fitting joint, as well as keeping out air and moisture.
+I know that seems counter intuitive (and there's lots of rubbish online about this topic!), but the joint conducts.
 I've used it.
 It works.
+Vaseline does, however, have a low melting point, and so is not suitable for all applications.
+Many people use dielectric grease.
+One maker of specialist grease for this particular purpose, warns against using cheaper silicone-based dielectric grease (at least for low voltage circuits).
+I might give their version a try.
+It's called Nyogel 760G.
+It can be used on lamp sockets.
+Its higher melting point should make it better suited to engine bay wiring.
+Note that it is not rated as compatible with natural rubber, so our rubber-sleeved bullet connectors might fair better with vaseline?

 Some wires are fastened to the wood frame with insulated staples.
 Eventually, the insulation crumbles away and the steel staple might dig into the wires.
 These staples are used for the trafficators and interior light, and can be accessed after removing the rear seat, side trim, and the aluminium panel under the seat.